peteroupc/peteroupc.github.io/randomnotes.md

 - `sigma` (&sigma;), the standard deviation, affects how wide the "bell curve" appears.
 The probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%; and within three standard deviations, about 99.7%.
 (Some publications give &sigma;<sup>2</sup>, or variance, rather than standard deviation, as the second parameter.
 In this case, the standard deviation is the variance's square root.)

-There are a number of methods for normal random number generation, including the following.
+There are a number of methods for sampling the normal distribution.
 An application can combine some or all of these.

 1. The ratio-of-uniforms method (given as `NormalRatioOfUniforms` below).
 2. In the _Box&ndash;Müller transformation_, `mu + radius * cos(angle)` and `mu + radius * sin(angle)`, where `angle = RNDRANGEMaxExc(0, 2 * pi)` and `radius = sqrt(Expo(0.5)) * sigma`, are two independent normally-distributed random numbers.
 The polar method (given as `NormalPolar` below) likewise produces two independent normal random numbers at a time.